JotaTri/UIoTDevices/README.md

-# UIoT Devices - Arduino
+# UIoT Devices

-The objective of this library is to enable users to create *Clients* and *Services* that follow UIoT's Ontology of sending and managing message flows in Arduino devices.
+This librarys aim is to enable users to create *Clients* and *Services* that follow UIoT's Ontology of sending and managing message flows in Arduino devices.

 All the protocols included as a means of communication in this library follow the same principles:

-* Create a *Device*
+ 1. Create a *Device*
-* Create a *Service*
+ 2. Create a *Service*
-* Send *Data*
+ 3. Send *Data*

 <!-- The documentation of the Ontology followed by this library can be found at @@link-ontologia -->